emo-eth/LazyScripts/README.md

 Convenient functions:
 - jwcsv: reading and writing CSVs in a single line.
 Supports reading namedtuples and writing lists-of-like-dicts
 - jwjson: reading and writing JSON in a single line
-- jwsoup: downloading webpages as BeautifulSoup objects without drama
+- jwsoup: downloading webpages as BeautifulSoup objects without drama using a `requests` session.
+Supports routing network through a tor port for anonymous-ish scraping.
 - jwmultithreaded: multithreading and multiprocessing single functions in a single line, with error handling and traceback printing

 # Requirements